YWCA is on a mission and YWCA Berkeley/Oakland is making it our own!

 -

-BIPOC, low-income and first generation teens gain critical, foundational financial skills.
+BIPOC, low-income and first generation people gain critical, foundational financial skills.

 -